Ixcatl/fables_novasophonia/docs/core/weapon-arts.rst

 ***********
 Weapon Arts
 ***********
-*Weapon arts* represent the storied techniques of warriors, passed down through generations and perfected into a recognizable form. (redo this line it kinda sucks)
+*Weapon arts* represent special combat techniques, often passed down through generations and honed into a recognizable form. (redo this line it kinda sucks)

 Preparing Arts
 ==============
-| A character readies their arts for use by assigning them to Technique slots, which may be done freely during any rest.
+| You ready their arts for use by assigning them to Technique slots, which may be done freely during any rest.
 Any art assigned to a Technique slot may be used at any time.
-| Unprepared arts can still be performed, but only after completing the associated focus action.
+| Unprepared arts can still be performed during combat, but only after completing a focus action.

 Using Arts
 ==========
-A character may generally only use one weapon art per turn.
+You may generally only use one weapon art per turn.

 Arts may require a particular class of weapon to be used; for instance, sword arts are generally used with swords, while club arts are compatible with club weapons.
-Many arts are, however, compatible with more than one weapon type, allowing a crafty character to mix up their fighting style.
+Many arts are, however, compatible with more than one weapon type, allowing a crafty player to mix up their fighting style.

 Using a weapon art costs the Stamina listed for the art, while some arts may have additional costs in Anima, another pool, or even attribute damage.
 Some arts allow extra Stamina or another resource to be spent to enhance their effects.